What’s a tech CMO really buying when working with an agency?

 Branding problems are business strategy problems.

-And let’s get this out of the way: Branding is not logos and messaging alone.
+And let’s get this out of the way: Branding is not a logo or messaging alone.
 It’s not a color or a typeface.
-Those are assets that become shorthand for deeper meaning.
+Those are assets that become symbols for meaning.

 It’s about putting the right meaning in the right places to reach the right people.
 And sending the right signals about the maturity of your product and the company behind it.